LRSC Assessment

 Faculty report the results from their assessment to their peers at meetings during fall and spring in-service.

 Program assessment measures how students are learning as they progress through a specific program.
-The goals of program assessment are to ensure that the program’s mission, goals, and outcomes are being addressed across the curriculum, identify ways that the program can be improved, and inform faculty about relevant issues that can impact their program and student learning.
+The goals of program assessment are to ensure the program’s mission, goals, and outcomes are met across the curriculum.
+It also identifies improvements and informs faculty of issues affecting the program and student learning.

-Every fall semester, faculty review their program’s mission and student learning outcomes to ensure they are reflected in the curriculum and align with LRSC’s mission.
+Every fall, faculty review their program’s mission and student learning outcomes to ensure alignment with the curriculum and LRSC’s mission.
 The Program Assessment Report will be completed to address the following:

 1. Identify the program’s mission and goals.